 As people are staying home more during the pandemic, multifamily faces unique challenges.
-There is a significant increase in electricity and water usage, which would have typically fallen on companies, organizations, and schools.
+There is a significant increase in energy and water usage, which has typically fallen on companies, organizations, and schools.
 These burdens weigh on residents, as well as property management and maintenance staff, as they adapt to these changes.

 According to New York City-based Bright Power, in April 2020, water usage jumped 21%, compared to the same period the year before.
-The burden of electrical and water usage costs that typically employers, schools, or other institutions take on now falls on individuals.
-This increase in bills further compounds the economic consequences of the pandemic on individuals (World Bank forecasts that this would be the deepest recession since World War II).
+The burdens of electrical and water usage costs that typically employers, schools, or other institutions take on now fall on individuals.
+This increase in bills further compounds the economic consequences of the pandemic (World Bank forecasts that this would be the deepest recession since World War II).

 STRATIS®, a RealPage Company, creates smart apartments and intelligent buildings and is the only platform of its kind built for the complexities of multifamily and student housing.
 STRATIS is installed worldwide across the U.S., in Japan, the UK, EU, and Latin America.
 STRATIS now serves hospitality, retail, and small to mid-size commercial, as well.
 STRATIS is an Inc. Magazine “Fastest Growing Company in America” and a Top Ten Entrepreneur Magazine “Best Company in America.”
 STRATIS was recently acquired by RealPage to enable CommunityConnect, a more connected lifestyle, and unleash hidden yield through new revenue streams.